 The incitement of a positive crowd reaction by “kissing up” to the crowd (for example, mentioning the name of the city or complimenting a local sports team).
 Heels often follow the same principle but in reverse to get booed (see “Cheap heat” above).

-I used this trick this week with my post Elf on the Shelf (for Money) where I mentioned Gail Vaz-Oxlade by name and then incorporated her style into the content.
-The other Cheap Pop trick I did was make sure that when the story was posted, I included @GailVazOxlade (her Twitter handle) in my Twitter push for the article.
+I used this trick this week with my post Elf on the Shelf (for Money), where I mentioned Gail Vaz-Oxlade by name and then incorporated her style into the content.
+The other Cheap Pop trick I did was ensuring that when the story was posted, I included @GailVazOxlade (her Twitter handle) in my Twitter push for the article.
 I was lucky enough that she read it (and wasn’t annoyed by my statement), and her readers saw that, and I got a nice bump in readership that day.

 Pingback: Attracting Heat : Another Writing Tactic